uiui1999vn/yolov5/README.md

 ## Download pretrained models on COCO

-For compatibility with the provided training code, please download these pretrained weights: [Weights](https://drive.google.com/file/d/1NoFDMlFNTzBeUsis09vNJH7Wv0zbUv7L/view?usp=sharing), and put into the `yolov5/weights`.
+For compatibility with the provided training code, please download these pretrained [Weights](https://drive.google.com/file/d/1NoFDMlFNTzBeUsis09vNJH7Wv0zbUv7L/view?usp=sharing), and put into the `yolov5/weights`.
 The folder structure looks like this:

 ```
 yolov5/weights/